keymixcookbook/_NukeMods/README.md

-# Python modles to use in a VFX Studio enviroment
+# Python modules to use in a VFX Studio environment
+A General scripting format and structure guide

+>~/$HOME/.nuke

 # Main Components
   - ~/_mod_KuFunc